Condensations in higher categories: Absolute limits and full dualizability

 Now we use that $S$ is tiny.
 Then in particular $\hom(S,-)$ preserves the colimit of shape $\cX$:

 (As with elsewhere in this paper, the symbol ``$=$'' does not mean equality of $(n-1)$-categories, but rather the presence of a canonical equivalence.)

-What are the objects of the right-hand side $\colim \hom(S, \cX)$?
+What is $\colim \hom(S, \cX)$; in particular, what are its objects?
 It is a colimit of $(n-1)$-categories.
 So let us consider some generic colimit of $(n-1)$-categories, described by some list of data $\cY = (Y_i, \dots)$.
 Then each $Y_i$ on the list is itself an $(n-1)$-category with a map to $\colim \cY$, and so the objects of the $Y_i$s provide objects of the colimit.
 These are not necessarily all of the objects of $\colim \cY$, as illustrated by Example~\ref{eg.colimitscondensation}: the objects of the condensate are the condensation modules, and not all modules are free.
-Rather, by unpacking the defining property of the colimit, one finds that every object in $\colim \cY$ is an absolute colimit of objects in the image of the $Y_i$s.
+Rather, by unpacking the defining property of the colimit, one finds that every object in $\colim \cY$ is an absolute (!)\ colimit of objects in the image of the $Y_i$s.
 (Not all absolute such colimits need to exist in $\colim \cY$.)
 These are absolute colimits inside an $(n-1)$-category, and so by induction are simply condensations: for each each object in $\colim \cY$, there is an object in some $Y_i$ condensing to it.

 In particular, the identity map $\id_S \in \hom(S,S)$ must arise as the condensation of some object in some $\hom(S,X_i)$.
 Unpacked, this means that there is some pair $X_i = (C,f)$ with $C\in \cC$ and $f : \yo(C) \to S$, and some element $g \in \hom(S,\yo(C))$, such that the element $fg \in \hom(S,S)$ condenses to $\id_S$.
 Thus $\yo(C) \condense S$. \end{proof}